chris-sanders/chris-sanders.github.io/_posts/2019-01-28-charm-create.md

 I'm running in a container.
 I have an environment variable set for a common location that I build charms to on my workstation which removes the need to specify the repository location when calling make.
-If you are new to charming you can [read more][charm-docs] in the getting started documents about what the environment variable does.
-The Layer and Interface paths I do not set as the template handles that for you (more on that below).
+If you are new to charming you can [read more][charm-docs] in the getting started documents about the environment variables.
+However, with this template only the JUJU_REPOSITORY need to be set because the Layer and Interface paths are set by the template.

 That's all you should need.
 This will install a python virtual environment for unit testing, unit test the template, build it into a charm, install a virtual